 The first item is handled in the configuration file used for the connected enterprise system instance.
-The synchronization itself can be performed on-demand, from the PLM Integration page of Concord Pro's browser interface, and/or can be scheduled - automated synchronization at periodic intervals, defined when configuring the connection to the enterprise system instance.
+The synchronization itself can be performed on-demand from the Component Sync page (click the button associated with an enterprise system instance) and/or can be scheduled – automated synchronization at periodic intervals, defined when configuring the connection to the enterprise system instance.

-To set up scheduled synchronization requires you to provide valid credentials (for your enterprise system).
-Click the button and enter your User name and Password into the subsequent PLM Credentials window.
+To perform synchronization requires you to provide valid credentials (for your enterprise system).
+If not already in place, click the button and enter your User name and Password into the subsequent PLM Credentials window.
 Without valid credentials, scheduled synchronization will remain in the OFF state.
 On-demand synchronization will also not be possible.